the-dataface/figma2html/README.md

     - Name the frames your want to export in this format: `#[width]px`.
     - If you're using a Google Font that's built in to Figma, you'll have the option to automatically include the appropriate Google Fonts tag in your exported HTML.
 Otherwise, make sure you have any necessary webfonts set up in your project and they're named the same as they appear in Figma.
 2. Run the plugin and configure your settings
-    - In the plugin dialog, you can you load your preconfigured settings from a JSON text node named `settings` on the current page in your Figma doc, or you can write your current settings to a JSON text node.
+    - In the plugin dialog, you can you load your preconfigured settings from a YAML text node named `f2h-settings` on the current page in your Figma doc, or you can write your current settings to a YAML text node.
 3. Click Export and voila, you can save your exported images and HTML file as a zipped folder.